tektechnologies/SAFE-fracking-site/Project-Planning/WixSetUp.md

 - update 101 page with title, intro paragraph
 - add in links from earthworks
 - add table of additive type in a new format
+- download all image from site in zip format includes pdf files as well